 Green, energy efficient, and water efficient buildings represent a large economic and environmental opportunity for Tennessee and our nation.
-This fall, as a member of US Green Building Council’s East TN Chapter Advocacy Committee, Beth had an opportunity to take that message directly to our representatives and offer a wealth of knowledge from within our chapters as a resource for our representatives.
+This fall, as a member of US Green Building Council’s East TN Chapter Advocacy Committee, Beth took that message directly to our representatives.

 In September, she joined other members of Tennessee USGBC and USGBC Chapters from across the nation for two days in Washington, DC.
 The Tennessee delegation met with several of our representatives in the House and Senate to discuss the many benefits of sustainable design.
 They talked with them about why USGBC supports energy efficiency retrofitting incentives and federal funding for green schools.
 It was also a great chance to tell them about the many sustainable projects happening in Tennessee and invite them to tour some of our LEED buildings or attend a chapter program when they are back home.